 Applicant and Project Details

 Applicant Details

-Application No. and according to a first of the grade
+Application No.

-Name Stuart Pennells
+Name Stuart Pennelis

 Address PO Box 1864 BATHURST NSW 2795

 Phone number(s) 02 6331 3330

 Email stuart@inlandbuilding.com.au

 Project Details

-Address of development 147 - 153 Bridge Street, Muswellbrook
+Address of 147 - 153 Bridge Street, Muswellbrook

 Existing buildings and other structures currently on the site N/A

 Description of proposed development Construction of a service station.

 details on this form are t All records demonstratin development achieves the waste objectives set out in the DCP.
-The the provisions and intentions for minimising waste relating to this project.
-Ing lawful disposal of waste will be retained and kept readily accessible for authorities such as council, Environment Protection Authority or
+The he provisions and intentions for minimising waste relating to this project.
+Ig lawful disposal of waste will be retained and kept readily accessible for authorities such as council, Environment Protection Authority or

 Name Stuart Pennells

-Signature Hine CS
+Signature Harce S

 Date 9-5-19